platinasystems/goes/docs/Errata.md

 ## Tuntap mode:

+- Blacklist or remove ixgbe driver from kernel so tuntap mode comes up as default

-- Tear down ns script and restarting a new one that uses same namespace names causes this in syslog:
+- Tear down ns script and restarting a new one that uses same namespace names causes this in syslog: (fixed in wip branch)

 Sep 20 19:54:26 invader5 goes.vnetd[10674]: 19:54:26.228761 namespace watch: ns1 netlink GETNSID: no such device
 Sep 20 19:54:26 invader5 goes.vnetd[10674]: 19:54:26.391677 namespace watch: ns2 netlink GETNSID: bad file descriptor